Bergendoff Hall of Fine Arts, home of Augustana's music and art history programs, is becoming a new modern space to serve students.

 A new music education suite and a dedicated classroom for music education have been completed as part of Phase I of the project and students began using those rooms this fall.

 The former Potter Theater space in the building is being divided into two new classrooms and rehearsal spaces.

-The backstage area of Potter Theater has two-and-a-half stories of vertical space and will become the Julie Hamann ’82 Elliott Performance Hall for recitals by senior students and faculty.
+The backstage area of Potter Theater has two-and-a-half stories of vertical space and will become the Julie Hamann ’82 Elliott Concert Hall for recitals by senior students and faculty.

 Phase I will be finished in January and the Phase II will begin next summer.
 The re-creation of the space will be done in three phases, and will include the replacement of all mechanical systems, windows and roofs.
 The total cost is estimated at $12-$13 million.

 Constructed in the mid-1950s, Bergendoff Hall includes Centennial Hall, the college’s largest auditorium, with seating for 1,600 people.